Latedi/DuckyAPI/README.md

 In order to do this, we will simply replay the traffic sent from the Ducky software when it takes control and releases it.
-Now a problem here seems to be that you can't export USB traffic from WireShark easily.
+Now a problem here seems to be that you can't export USB traffic from Wireshark easily.
 I opted to use the File -> Export Packet Dissections -> ... tool in order to export the packets (Important note when exporting:
-You have to expand the data you want to export in the disector or WireShark will not export that data).
-However WireShark will not allow you to export data and metadata simultaneously.
+You have to expand the data you want to export in the disector or Wireshark will not export that data).
+However Wireshark will not allow you to export data and metadata simultaneously.
 So what I did is I exported both as plaintext and to "C" arrays, and then used a python script to parse these files and outputting into a more suitable format.
 This can be found in the script packet Comparer.py.
 This script has the ability